December 14-18, 2022, 6:30-9 p.m. nightly

-One of Southern California's and Orange County's most festival annual events is also one of its oldest holiday traditions.
-Newport Beach Christmas Boat Parade is held in Newport Harbor each December.
+Newport Beach, Calif.—One of Southern California's and Orange County's most festive annual events is also one of its oldest holiday traditions.
+Started in 1908, Newport Beach Christmas Boat Parade has been held in Newport Harbor each December for more than 100 years!
 Unlike other boat parades where you must sit on the sidelines and watch, this parade allows visitors to buy tickets for rides on lighted boats and join in the fun.
-The parade passes by some of the most luxurious and opulently-lit houses in wealthy Newport Beach, providing a double treat.
+The parade passes by some of the most luxurious and opulently-lit mansions in Southern California, providing a double treat in the second element of the event, Ring of Lights Home Decoration Competition.

 Your are part of the parade, passing close and personal to other beautiful vessels, you watch the houses as you glide by, and on board each boat are beverages, festivities and celebrating.